History of The Center School

 Founders.jpg

-The guiding philosophical belief was that social, emotional, and cognitive development at different ages of childhood should be the key factor in deciding what and how to teach each age group.
+The Center School was founded in 1981, under the umbrella non-profit organization, the Northeast Foundation for Children (NEFC).
+Sharing a desire to create a new educational model, the founding members—including Ruth Charney, Marlynn Clayton, Jay Lord, and Chip Wood—all pooled their time, resources, and energy to create the first Center School class.
+Their guiding philosophical belief was that social, emotional, and cognitive development at different ages of childhood should be the key factor in deciding what and how to teach each age group.
 Inside the Conway Street building, all classes were mixed-aged groupings with the now characteristic Center School names: Pre-Primes, Primes, Middles, and Uppers.

-In 2001, the Northeast Foundation for Children and the Center School separated into two independent entities.
-The Center School was incorporated as a non-profit in January of 2002 under Laura Baker’s leadership and purchased the school buildings (Brick Building, Finer Building, and Yellow House) from NEFC.
+2001 The Northeast Foundation for Children and the Center School separated into two independent entities.
+The Center School was incorporated as a non-profit in January of 2002 under Dr. Laura Baker’s Executive Directorship and it purchased the school buildings (Brick Building, Finer Building, and Yellow House) from NEFC.
+In addition to her work to make the Center School independent, she also expanded our focus on social justice, which gained momentum to become a major tenet of the organization.
+After ten years of inspiring and expanding our school, Laura Baker moved on to her next professional endeavor, becoming professor of education at Westfield State University.

 Our new campus as of Fall 2021